 I look at all the wires coming out of her body, her pale face and the machines surrounding her beeping constantly.
 I am in the ICU with my mother, who has had a brain stroke.
-She had been admitted within what are called the ‘golden hours’ (a medical term to describe the hours in which, if a patient is given medical attention, the stroke can be reversed).
+She had been admitted within what is called the ‘golden hours’ (a medical term to describe the hours in which, if a patient is given medical attention, the stroke can be reversed).
 But somehow, something went wrong and now she would be in a sort of a vegetative state for the rest of her life.
 My wife is outside: waiting for me to come out so that she can visit her.
 Fortunately, she has always been much closer to my mother than me.
 That was the first big relief.
 Little did we know that this would continue for two and a half years.

 Ten days later, her room at home was a veritable hospital room with a medical bed, IV stand, air mattress, all kinds of pumps.
 Her 45-year-old bed had been dismantled and most of her furniture moved out.
-Nurses and maids had taken over our house and life with the occasional visits from physiotherapists.
+Nurses and maids had taken over our house and life with occasional visits from physiotherapists.
 Overnight, our lives had turned upside down.

 This also meant that our relationship – as a couple would be now entering a new phase – a territory that was unfamiliar to us.
 We were both now going to be primary caregivers and we needed to figure things out.